nclient/NClient/README.md

     .WithResiliencePolicy(fallbackPolicy.WrapAsync(retryPolicy))
     .Build();
 ```
-You can also create your own implementation of `IResiliencePolicyProvider` and pass it to `WithResiliencePolicy` method.
+You can also create your own implementation of the `IResiliencePolicyProvider` and pass it to the `WithResiliencePolicy` method.
 ### Provided policies
 Use the `WithResiliencePolicyForSafeMethods` method to retry requests for safe methods (GET, HEAD, OPTIONS):
 ```C#